 Some electric models have a light that lets you know the tortilla maker is on and ready to go.
 Many of these same models have a ready light that indicates with the plates have reached cooking temperature.

-Inexpensive: For less than $20, you can find an aluminum, cast iron, plastic, or wooden tortilla maker.
+Inexpensive: For less than $20, you can find aluminum, cast iron, plastic, or wooden tortilla makers.
 All tortilla makers in this price range make six-inch tortillas.
 These are all fairly lightweight models, except for the cast iron models.